Patches for Sunday Scaries and Monday Anxiety: Make Peace with Weekends

 Elevated cortisol creates physical symptoms (tight chest, upset stomach, racing heart) which your brain interprets as confirmation that there's something to worry about.
 Cue the anxiety spiral.

-The Wellness Patch Protocol for Sunday Scaries
+A Wellness Patch Ritual for Sunday Evenings

 Sunday Afternoon: Flow On (2-4 PM)